smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/01-GCP-setup/README.md

 ## Create GCP project

-Connect to your IKEA-GCP account and create a project use wagon-bootcamp as project name https://console.cloud.google.com/cloud-resource-manager
+ - Connect to your IKEA-GCP account and create a project
+ - Use wagon-bootcamp as project name https://console.cloud.google.com/cloud-resource-manager